• Skip to primary navigation

 Substitutions/Tips

-• If you're taking your cinnamon overnight oats with yogurt and apples to work, I recommend a light weight container with a lid that seals.
+• If you're taking your green apple overnight oats to work, I recommend a light weight container with a lid that seals.
 Glass is a great option, but gets heavy.

 • Use your favorite kind of apple